Anon9827/MMFormer/README.md

 chmod +x environment_setup.sh
 ```

-Give the setup a couple of minutes to run and ensure internet connectivity - the environment is approximately 7.4 GB large.
+Give the setup a couple of minutes to run and ensure internet connectivity.

 ## Testing
 For testing, we recommend using a GPU with at least 4 GB of VRAM.
 CPU is also an option, but that will make the process time-consuming.